Mavs’ Doncic Receives NBA 2K Mural in Deep Ellum

-Basketball reflects art.
 Although a simple sentence, it speaks volumes.
 The complexity of basketball often transcends the court.
 Nowadays, the video game industry receives the same adoration as someone who brings a canvas to life with a paintbrush.
-Dallas artist, Tex Moton, managed to honor both with a mural dedicated to Luka Doncic.
+Dallas artist Tex Moton managed to honor both with a mural dedicated to Luka Doncic.

 Deep Ellum represents both the artistic and against-the-grain citizens of Dallas, Texas.
 Naturally, the mural mixes both attributes of Deep Ellum while staying true to the NBA 2K22 cover which dons the Dallas Mavericks superstar.